China's Li flies into UK to talk trade, seal deals worth $30 bln

 Britain's relations with China took a nosedive in 2012 after Prime Minister David Cameron met the Dalai Lama, the Tibetan spiritual leader whom Beijing says is a separatist.
 Ties have recovered somewhat since, and Cameron visited China last year.

 Tensions remain, however.
-Beijing warned London on the eve of Li's visit not to lecture it on the subject if it wanted good economic ties, after Britain angered China in April when it criticised its human rights record in a report.
+Beijing warned London on the eve of Li's visit not to lecture it on the subject if it wanted good economic ties, after Britain angered China in April when it criticized its human rights record in a report.
+[ID:nL5N0OU3WE]

 Britain is expected to take the opportunity to announce it is easing some visa restrictions on Chinese citizens, a long-standing request from Beijing which has complained current arrangements are overly lengthy, bureaucratic and opaque.